ooni/ooni.org/content/post/not-quite-network-censorship.md

 A list of possible ways to fix this issue:

-- UPX may expand americalatina.upx.com.br and americadonorte.upx.com.br CNAMEs to usual `A` and `AAAA` records
+- UPX may expand americalatina.upx.com.br and americadonorte.upx.com.br CNAMEs to a `A` and `AAAA` records
 - The administrator of the affected website may change americalatina.upx.com.br to ns1.upx.com.br and ns2.upx.com.br in corresponding TLD registry control panel

 ## Responsible disclosure